Makster04/FINAL_CAPSTONE_PROJECT/Step-by-Step.md

 ## 📍 11.
 SHAP-Based Explainability

 - Use **Global SHAP** to rank top features for each regime
-- Use **Local SHAP** to explain why Recession was predicted in Q3 2024
+- Use **Local SHAP** to explain why it ended up STABLE  predicttion in Q3 2024
 - Visualize feature attribution over time (SHAP timelines)

 ---